 Return ferry from Spain to Morocco

-All campsite accommodation in Morocco (with the option to upgrade to hotels)
+All campsite accommodation in Morocco (with the option to upgrade)

 Branded desert clothing